Panduza/panduza-doc/content/docs/platform/specifications/mqtt-panduza/interfaces/ping.md

 | :--------- | :--------------------------------: | :-----: | :---: | :-------: |
 | value      | Contains the value set by the user |    0    | bytes |   False   |

-This attribute just set back the value.
+This attribute just set back the value allowing the client to perform a spee check.